Yelinz/switchingsoftware/content/lists/advanced-users/_index.en.md

     - fediverse-party
     - the-federation
     - compute-freely
-    - linux-games
+    - open-source-games
 ---
 Switching.software is for non-technical people, and it’s always going to stay that way.

 However, if you use technology a lot and know a fair bit about computers, you might want to check out these sites.
 They too provide ethical privacy-friendly alternatives, but they assume a lot more prior knowledge: